statiagov/gesmew/guides/content/developer/customization/logic.markdown

 ```

 ***
-:load_data will use params[:id] to lookup the product by its
+:load_data will use params[:id] to lookup the establishment by its
 permalink.
 ***